 In addition to the board, we have an Audit & Supervisory Board to enhance auditing controls.
 We also have an executive system in place to separate operational functions from managerial decision-making and oversight functions to enable quicker decisions.

-As of June 30, 2024, we have eight directors, complying with our Articles of Incorporation, which limit the number of directors to no more than 12.
-Out of these eight, two are concurrently serving as executive officers, one as internal non-executive director, and the remaining five as external directors.
+As of June 30, 2025, we have eight directors, complying with our Articles of Incorporation, which limit the number of directors to no more than 12.
+Out of these eight, two are concurrently serving as executive officers, one as non-executive internal director, and the remaining five as external directors.
 External directors make up the majority of our board and help ensure proper oversight of the management team with their independent perspectives.

 In January 2020, we changed how the board is chaired, electing a non-executive internal director familiar with internal affairs rather than having a rotating chairmanship.
 The intent of this change was for the board chair to set relevant and timely meeting agendas and drive collaboration between executives and external directors to help the board function more competently and responsibly in making major business decisions and providing management oversight.
 From April 2021, we elected an external director to chair the board to further enhance its oversight function and strengthen governance.

-In line with revisions made to Japan's Corporate Governance Code (CGC) in FY 2021, our board sought to focus more on deliberating important company matters and exercising oversight by delegating more authority to the executive team.
-Accordingly, we make and execute business decisions in our Senior Executive Management Meeting (chaired by a non-executive internal director) and Executive Officers Meeting to improve our risk management capability even as we accelerate the business.
 As the company transitioned to the Tokyo Stock Exchange's new Prime Market segment and Japan's Ministry of Economy, Trade and Industry updated its Practical Guidelines for Corporate Guidance Systems in FY 2022, we made changes in FY 2023 that include delegating even more authority to the executive team by putting the Executive Officers Meeting in charge of top-level decision making, and establishing a new Business Strategy Meeting that includes our non-executive internal director as a member to set the direction for the company's medium- to long-term strategies and ensure proper decision-making in the executive team.

 The Business Review Committee (established in April 2021) also began operating within the Executive Officers Meeting starting from FY 2023.
 This committee examines and analyzes risks the company takes in conducting business (when making investments and loans, acquiring and disposing of stock and fixed assets, entering into business partnerships or important agreements, and selling or buying businesses) to improve the quality of deliberations for top-level decision making.